Reduce Noise in Your Conference Rooms

 Sound blockers products like Quiet Barrier HD have the mass needed to keep the sound from entering your conference room from outside areas.
 You can install sound blockers in the walls, floors, doors, and ceiling of your conference room.

-Sound Absorbers - Sound absorbers, like Alpha Absorb, soak up the sound.
-These are best if you want to control the amount of sound that comes from your meeting room to the outside areas.
+Sound Absorbers – Sound absorbers, like Alpha Absorb, soak up the sound.
+These are best if you want to control the amount of sound that comes from your meeting room to the outside areas and reduce noise in a room.

 Unlike sound blockers, sound absorbers are light.
 You don’t need the same mass density to absorb sound as you do to completely stop it.
 This allows you more conference room design options since sound absorbers are added to finished walls, floors, doors, and ceilings.